Breton, Alberta

 Breton /ˈbrɛtən/ is a village in central Alberta, Canada.
 It is located roughly 95 km southwest of Edmonton.

 History

 Originally called Keystone, it was established in 1909 by a group of African-American immigrants as a block settlement.
 The new Black Canadian homesteaders arrived from Oklahoma, Kansas, and Texas, just four years after Alberta became a province in 1905.

+A Canadian Northern Railway line was built through Breton.
+Breton had several grain elevators and a station.

-In 1927 the town was renamed after politician Douglas Breton, in his second year as the region's Member of the Alberta Legislature.
+In 1927 the town was renamed after United Farmers MLA Douglas Breton, shortly after his election as the region's Member of the Alberta Legislature.

 Infrastructure

 It has one High School (grades 7–12) and one elementary (K-6) school.
-It has a Paid on call Fire department operating with the Brazeau county fire services, two grocery stores, two golf courses, four restaurants, two hair parlors, a police station with three officers and one secretary.
+It has a Paid on call Fire department operating with the Brazeau county fire services, one grocery store, one golf course, 2 restaurants, 1 hair parlors, a police station with three officers and one secretary.